Fisher Phillips Elects Five New Partners

-ATLANTA, GA (January 1, 2015) – Fisher Phillips announced that eight attorneys have been elected to partner.
-The new partners work in six different offices and their promotions were effective January 1, 2015.
+ATLANTA, GA (January 1, 2015) – Fisher Phillips announced that five attorneys have been elected to partner.
+The new partners work in four different offices and their promotions were effective January 1, 2015.

 Fisher Phillips Chairman and Managing Partner Roger Quillen said: “These attorneys have established practices focused on providing outstanding client service as they help clients navigate the complex issues involved with ever-changing labor and employment laws.
 Clients already benefit from the knowledge and experience this stellar group brings to our national practice assisting employers with their workplace legal issues.”